-In today’s quick tip, i will describe a very simple procedure that will allow you to save your Outlook 2016 contact persons list into an comma separated values (CSV) file, which you can edit with Excel or alternatively, into a personal outlook data file (PST).
+In today’s tutorial, i will describe a very simple procedure that will allow you to save your Outlook 2016 contact persons list into an comma separated values (CSV) file, which you can edit using Microsoft Excel or alternatively save backup your contacts into a personal outlook data file (PST).
 Both are pretty similar but serve a bit different purposes.

 We’ll first learn how to save your address book contacts into an Excel CSV file, so you can backup them as needed.
 You could then edit the list as needed and then import and sync them into your Iphone or Android phones and into third party services like GMail, Yahoo Mail or even your MAC Icloud.
 Business users might also import their CSV files to other Outlook mailboxes served by Microsoft Exchange.

 Here’s the process you should follow to backup your address book contacts: